-- Collective Worship is at 3.10pm Monday to Thursday and 3.00pm on Friday - Children must enter quietly while listening to the chosen music of the day, supervised by their class teacher - During Collective Worship children must listen and pay attention at all times - After Collective Worship children leave quietly listening to the chosen music - The behaviour consequence ladder actions are followed to rectify behaviour not in line with our expectations and High 5 rules.
+- Collective Worship is at 3.10pm Monday to Thursday and 3.00pm on Friday - Children must enter quietly while listening to the chosen music of the day, supervised by their class teacher - During Collective Worship children must listen and pay attention at all times - After Collective Worship children leave quietly listening to the chosen music - The behaviour consequence ladder actions are followed to rectify behaviour when children are choosing not to be the best they can be ?? not in line with our expectations.